Flannery O'Connor was a famous Southern writer who produced 32 incisive short stories prior to a tragic death at the age of 39.

 Flannery O'Connor's first novel, Wise Blood, published in 1952, achieved only a modest reception.
 However, she received critical acclaim and popular success with the 1955 publication of A Good Man is Hard to Find, a collection of 10 short stories, the first story bearing the same name; this collection also included The River, The Life You Save May Be Your Own, and Good Country People.
 A second novel, The Violent Bear it Away, was published in 1960.
 She attempted a third novel in 1962, Why Do the Heathen Rage, but was able to finish only the first chapter because of illness, leaving us with a short story of the same name.

-Flannery O'Connor, along with the social activist Dorothy Day (The Catholic Worker), Thomas Merton (The Seven Storey Mountain), and Walker Percy (The Moviegoer), were four highly influential writers during the "Catholic Moment," an American spiritual movement during the mid-twentieth century.
+Flannery O'Connor, along with the social activist Dorothy Day (The Catholic Worker), the Trappist Monk Thomas Merton (The Seven Storey Mountain), and Walker Percy (The Moviegoer), were four highly inspirational writers during the "Catholic Moment," an American spiritual movement during the post-war disillusionment of the mid-twentieth century.

 Her writing career unfortunately was interrupted by crippling illness.
 It was in 1951, only four years following graduation, that she was diagnosed as having her father's condition, systemic lupus erythematosis.
 The advent of steroid therapy provided some relief, but progressive illness required her to return to Milledgeville.
 She and her mother moved to the family dairy farm known as Andalusia, 4 miles outside of Milledgeville.
 The next 13 years were marked by periods of intense writing interspersed by bouts of illness, until her death at the age of 39 on August 3, 1964.